It seems like everyone needs something from you during Open Enrollment. We’d like to switch things around and give you something.

 Pairing dental coverage with a Limited FSA for orthodontia

-For employees with insurance, the average out-of-pocket cost drops to $3,400.
-Pairing a Limited FSA with dental coverage allows employees to set aside up to $2,650 (based on 2018 maximum FSA limits) to cover dental costs on a pre-tax basis.
+Pairing a Limited FSA with dental coverage allows employees to set aside up to $2,700 (based on 2019 maximum FSA limits) to cover out-of-pocket dental costs on a pre-tax basis.

 Doubling up with an HSA and a Limited FSA